bjuppa/twbs-blade-testenv/readme.md

 ## Development installation
 1. Clone the git-repository into a directory of your choice - preferable in your [Homestead virtual machine](http://laravel.com/docs/homestead).
-2. In the project directory, run `composer create-project` to create a default `.env` file.
+2. In the project directory, run `composer create-project` to install dependencies and create a default `.env` file.
 3. Edit your `.env` file to configure your development environment to your liking
 4. Set up the site to be served by a webserver - preferable in your [Homestead.yaml file](http://laravel.com/docs/5.1/homestead#configuring-homestead).